Google may seem like it wants to be everywhere, but there's at least one sector that it's avoiding for now: Health care.

 The sentiment – disruptive innovation is hampered by sluggish regulations – isn't new.
 But Brin's response is interesting, especially when viewed through the lens of 23andMe, the genetic profiling startup that was co-founded by Brin's estranged wife, Anne Wojcicki.

-A recent New York Magazine profile of Wojcicki dubbed 23andMe the 'Google of spit,' an accurate metaphor.
+A recent of Wojcicki dubbed 23andMe the 'Google of spit,' an accurate metaphor.
 The company aims to use the principles of Big Data to "solve health" by gathering the genetic information of a large pool of individuals (collected via mail-in spit tests), from which it can extrapolate connections, insights and, ultimately, cures.
 “The rest of your life is optimized because of Big Data,” Wojcicki told New York Magazine.
 “But it isn’t for health care, and that’s fundamentally the most important thing for you.”

 23andMe analyzed the genes of over 650,000 individuals before it ran afoul of regulators. ( Last November, the company was shut down by the Food and Drug Administration.
 The agency said it was concerned about "the public health consequences of inaccurate results" from its mail-in spit tests.)

 "I am really excited about the possibility of data also, to improve health.
 But that's-- I think what Sergey's saying, it's so heavily regulated.
 It's a difficult area.
 I can give you an example.
 Imagine you had the ability to search people's medical records in the U.S. Any medical researcher can do it.
 Maybe they have the names removed.
 Maybe when the medical researcher searches your data, you get to see which researcher searched it and why.
 I imagine that would save 10,000 lives in the first year.
 Just that.
 That's almost impossible to do because of HIPPA.
 I do worry that we regulate ourselves out of some really great possibilities that are certainly on the data-mining end."